jeffhowarth/eeprimer/lessons/image_bands.md

 var histogram_b1 = image_tools.makeHistogram(
   first_image,  //  use data from this image
   'SR_B1',      //  select this band
-  30,           //  use this scale (same as image)
-  0,            //  min value of x-axis
+  30,           //  use this scale (same as image band) 0,            //  min value of x-axis
   20000);       //  max value of x-axis